A Simple and Fast Algorithm for L1-norm Kernel PCA

 \subsection{Robust Extraction of PCs}

-To measure robustness, we first run the kernel PCA algorithms on datasets having outliers (noisy datasets) to obtain the loading vectors.
-Next, we compare how much variation in outlier-excluded datasets (normal datasets) is explained by loading vectors obtained from noisy datasets.
-For this purpose, we generate synthetic datasets that have influential outliers, so that the loading vectors obtained by applying kernel PCA algorithms on noisy and normal datasets are much different from each other.
+To measure robustness, we first run the algorithms on datasets having entry-wise perturbations (noisy datasets) to obtain loading vectors.
+After that, we compute how much variation in the perturbation-excluded datasets (normal datasets) is explained by the loading vectors obtained from the noisy datasets.
+For this experiment, we prepare synthetic datasets having entry-wise perturbations so that loading vectors obtained by running $L_2$-norm kernel PCA on noisy and normal datasets are different from each other.

-For synthetic data generation, we first construct a $1000 \times 50$ data matrix with the rank of 10 following the data generation procedure in \cite{park2016iteratively}.
+To generate synthetic datasets, we first construct a $1000 \times 50$ data matrix with the rank of 10 following the data generation procedure in \cite{park2016iteratively}.
 While the largest size in \cite{park2016iteratively} is $300 \times 50$, we choose the size of $1000 \times 50$ to consider larger datasets.
-After that, we corrupt $r\%$ of observations by adding random noise resulting in a noisy dataset.
-We call the normal dataset the noisy dataset without the corrupted observations.
+To obtain entry-wise perturbations, we corrupt $r\%$ of observations by adding some random noises.
+We refer to the resulting dataset as a noisy dataset and the noisy dataset without the entry-wise perturbations as a normal dataset.
 For each value of $r \in \{5,10,15,20,25,30\}$, we generate 10 instances.